Baarilliant-ai/alive-mod/DOCUMENTATION_SUMMARY.md

 Players can:

 1. Start with the main README.md for an overview
-2. Explore AI_FUNCTIONS.md to learn about special abilities
+2. Explore CAPABILITIES.md to learn about special abilities
 3. Read VILLAGER_TRAITS.md to understand the personality system
-4. Dive into specific function or profession files for detailed information
+4. Dive into specific capability or profession files for detailed information

 This documentation helps players get the most out of the Alive mod by understanding how to interact with villagers in more meaningful ways and discover the depth of personality and functionality the mod adds to Minecraft villages.